 A unique, compelling brand identity is integral for almost every business regardless of industry.
 As an interior designer however, your emails, your branding, your ads, need to be as moving as your designs.

-A unique, compelling brand identity is integral for almost every business regardless of industry.
-As an interior designer however, your emails, your branding, your ads, need to be as moving as your designs.
+A unique, compelling brand identity is integral for almost every business, regardless of industry.
+As an interior designer, however, your emails, your branding, and your ads need to be as moving as your designs.
 Interior design is all about emotion, aesthetics, and personalization and the same needs to be true for how you market yourself.

 This can be difficult for many interior design firms.
 Many companies typically rely on word-of-mouth referrals and use their website as nothing more than a business card.
 In doing so, they can miss the opportunity to attract, delight, and inspire potential and existing customers.
 The reality is that 60-80% of the buying process is over before a prospect even speaks to a salesperson.